-Recurring sections with summaries of topics of general interest, recent publications, internet-related information, and available programs and courses
+Recurring sections with summaries of topics of general interest, and available programs and courses

 Public Roads has a number of departments, which are recurring sections of the magazine with summaries of topics of general interest; notices of recent publications in research, development, and technology applications; internet-related information applicable to transportation professionals; and programs and courses offered by the National Highway Institute.
 While some of these departments are reserved for specific authors, most are available to you as another way to share your content.